Chen Tai Chi Foundations

 Beginner students who have progressed through silk reeling and the foundation movements, move onto the Chen five elements form and then the Chen four corners form.
 These mini forms contain the first five movements of the short and long form.
 The five elements is made up of five key movements in Chen Tai Chi.

 Students who have completed the Chen five elements, move onto the four corners.
-This adds on a transition to change direction around the four directions; north, south east and west.
+This adds on one transition movement to change direction by 90 degrees to the left, so that you can perform a continuous form around the four directions; north, south east and west.